apache/carbondata/docs/streaming-guide.md

 ```

 ## Acquire streaming lock
-At the begin of streaming ingestion, the system will try to acquire the lock of streaming.lock file.
-If the system isn't able to acquire the lock, it will throw an InterruptedException.
+At the begin of streaming ingestion, the system will try to acquire the table level lock of streaming.lock file.
+If the system isn't able to acquire the lock of this table, it will throw an InterruptedException.

 ## Create streaming segment
 The input data of streaming will be ingested into a segment of the CarbonData table, the status of this segment is streaming.
 CarbonData call it a streaming segment.
 The "tablestatus" file will record the segment status and data size.
 The user can use “SHOW SEGMENTS FOR TABLE tableName” to check segment status.